kris-nader/scTherapy/README.md

 ## Prediciting subclone specific drug combinations
 <br>
-While most tools in this analysis work with the raw count matrix, visualization can be useful at every step.
-This includes following a pre-processing workflow for quality control, normalization, identifcation of HVG,scaling,PCA then UMAP/t-SNE.
-For this we recommend users to follow the
+Although most tools in this analysis require the raw count matrix, it is beneficial to visualize the data at each step of the process.
+This involves implementing a pre-processing workflow for quality control, normalization, identification of highly variable genes, scaling, and performing principal component analysis (PCA), followed by Uniform Manifold Approximation and Projection (UMAP) or t-Distributed Stochastic Neighbor Embedding (t-SNE).
+For this we recommend users follow the
 <a href='https://satijalab.org/seurat/articles/pbmc3k_tutorial.html' >Seurat-Guided Clustering Tutorial</a>.

 ### Step 0: Load the data